mindspore-ai/docs/tutorials/source_en/beginner/quick_start.md

     print(f"Test: \n Accuracy: {(100*correct):>0.1f}%, Avg loss: {test_loss:>8f} \n")
 ```

 The training process requires several iterations over the dataset, and one complete iteration is called an epoch.
-In each round, the training set is traversed for training and the test set is used for prediction at the end.
-The loss value and prediction accuracy (Accuracy) of each round are printed, and it can be seen that the loss is decreasing and Accuracy is increasing.
+In each epoch, the training set is traversed for training and the test set is used for prediction at the end.
+The loss value and prediction accuracy (Accuracy) of each epoch are printed, and it can be seen that the loss is decreasing and Accuracy is increasing.

 ```python
 epochs = 3